truenas/documentation/static/includes/TNDataCollection.md

 In TrueNAS SCALE, applications do transmit chart release names for deployed applications (e.g. “minio/2.0.6”) but not user-defined names.

 {{< hint type=important title="Debug files do contain sensitive user data" >}}
-While **Usage collection** collects only non-sensitive system data, sensitive user data is included in a TrueNAS-generated [debug file](https://www.truenas.com/docs/contributing/issuereporting/jiraissuereporting/#downloading-a-debug-file), such as such as those requested for a bug report, feature request, or other troubleshooting.
+While usage collection gathers only non-sensitive system data, sensitive user data is included in a TrueNAS-generated [debug file](https://www.truenas.com/docs/contributing/issuereporting/jiraissuereporting/#downloading-a-debug-file), such as those requested for a bug report, feature request, or other troubleshooting.
 Always store debug files in a secure location.
 Please review debugs and redact any sensitive information before sharing with external entities.
 The [iXsystems Privacy Policy](https://www.ixsystems.com/privacy-policy/) contains a detailed statement of our commitment to data privacy.